How Vitamin D Deficiency Affects Children - Signs, Causes, & Treatment

 -

-Supplements: Pediatricians can also suggest vitamin D drops or tablets for those children whose deficiency risk is high and mostly during the winter seasons.
+Supplements: Pediatricians can also suggest vitamin D drops or tablets for those children whose risk is high and especially during the winter seasons.

 -